The Law Family Ambition Programme

 Students will be given the opportunity to be mentored by alumni.
 The alumni advisors will be at different stages and levels of seniority.
 From alumni who graduated a few years ago who will have recently gone through the recruitment cycles so know what employers are expecting, to senior leaders who are shaping the direction of multinational organisations and the sector itself.

-• Primarily carried out online, these relationships frequently blossom into great friendships, often continuing after the end of the scheme and leading to great career opportunities
+The mentoring scheme runs across a semester with around one exchange per week for 7-10 weeks.
+Mentors support students in their career journeys by sharing their experiences, providing practical advice and helping students develop their skills.
+Primarily carried out online, these mentoring partnerships frequently blossom into great partnerships, often continuing after the end of the scheme and leading to great career opportunities.

 Together, the Law Family Ambition Programme provides a clear and comprehensive support scheme to help students from some of the most disadvantaged backgrounds change their lives.
 All this is done by showing them they have the skills and talent necessary, and by supporting them to nurture their abilities, and take the next steps to achieve their ambitions themselves.